KaiKai7/Wall-Mark/README.md

 #     Wall Mark
 ##    Tear Down The Paywall !

-###   Assists you in reading paywall articles on the internet.
+###   A simple app that ssists you in reading paywall articles on the internet.

 * Uses already existing sites to read paywall articles.